In 1884, an syndicate of businessmen leased a picnic ground on the south side of Grand Street (now Grand Avenue), Maspeth, immediately

 Brooklyn led Columbus 13 to 8 after 7 1/2 innings, but forfeited the game when they apparently ran out

-of baseballs.
-This happened despite the fact that three baseballs were within plain sight of the umpire,
+that three baseballs were within plain sight of umpire Jimmy Peoples, albeit in used condition.
+In the second,

-albeit in used condition.
-In the second, on August 3, the Gladiators lost to Toledo, 9 to 2, and that was the last
+on August 3, the Gladiators lost to Toledo, 9 to 2, and that was the last major league action the Long Island

 A more entertaining spectacle of 1890, perhaps, was the follow up to Feldman's masculine vs feminine